The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 All meals from both brands are formulated by veterinary nutritionists to be complete and balanced, ensuring your dog has all of the essential nutrients for long-term feeding.
 The balanced nutrition is completed by adding a supplemental nutrition blend to each meal.
 (If you are looking for a brand that makes nutritionally balanced meals without the use of synthetic vitamins or minerals, try Raised Right Dog Food or, for a dry food option, Sundays Dog Food).
 Both Nom Nom and Just Food For Dogs cook their ingredients over low heat, so they maintain as much nutritional value as possible.

 Nom Nom adds “natural flavor” to each of their recipes.
 This is a bit of a mystery since the composition of the “natural flavor” is unknown to the consumer.
-And it seems unnecessary as fresh food appears tantalizing enough on its own—my dog can attest.
+And it seems unnecessary to me since the food appears appetizing enough on its own—my dog can attest.
 Despite this addition, it’s a solid choice in terms of ingredient quality.

-Similarly, Just Food For Dogs uses fresh, whole, restaurant-quality meats and locally sourced produce that are up to the standard for human consumption.
+Similarly, Just Food For Dogs uses high-quality whole meats and locally sourced produce that are up to the standard for human consumption.
 Just Food For Dogs also uses organ meats to provide a healthy dose of protein and essential minerals and vitamins (like the B vitamins) in their natural form.

 Although we have seen the company’s transparency in how their food is made (their kitchens are open to the public, and we visited their Union Square location), they don’t give specifics as to where the “local produce” comes from.
 There was a Just Food For Dogs recall back in 2018 because the green beans purchased from a restaurant supply distributor were contaminated.